Revolutionized-IoT2/.github/PLATFORM-REVIEW.md

 ## 6. Maintainability implementation plans

 Each maintainability observation from the review has an implementation plan below and a backlog entry (5.1 items 11–17).
+M8–M11 are the plans for the platform and quality items that only had a one-line recommendation: A10, and backlog items 1, 3 and 4.
 The plans are split into steps that can each ship on their own and keep existing deployments working.
 Effort: S = up to a few days, M = one to two weeks, L = several weeks of part-time work.

 | Plan | Observation | Backlog | Effort | Depends on |
 |---|---|---|---|---|